 Login and Registration UI

 To learn about common practices, I looked through many other fitness apps.
 Some apps had a splash screen, some other apps had registration activity as the landing page, and some others had login activity as the landing page.
-I could understand reasonings for each use cases.
+I could understand the reasonings for each use case.
 Personally, I like having the login activity as my starting screen.
 It really doesn’t matter in the end because once you register and login successfully, you are unlikely to see this activity anyway.

-So far there are two reasons for sending an email to the user.
+So far there are two cases for sending an email to the user.
 The first case is when the user registers an account.
 They must click on the activation link to be able to login.
-The Second case is when the user forgets their password and requests to reset it.
+The second case is when the user forgets their password and requests to reset it.
 The second case gets a bit tricky because I am not using Django’s default web template forms.
 From my previous post, you can see that in order to make a password reset request, the user must first make a GET request to /api/auth/password_reset/ API endpoint.
 In this step, the server sends a CSRF middleware token in the response header cookie.
-In order to make a following POST request to the same API endpoint, you must provide back the same token to the server in the header along with other form data in the body.
+In order to make the following POST request to the same API endpoint, you must provide back the same token to the server in the header along with other form data in the body.